rfitzhugh/terraform-associate/objectives/02-terraform-purpose.md

 ### Purpose of State

-This section outlines the purpose that state serves.
+This section outlines the purpose that the state file serves.

 #### Mapping to Real-World Resources

-Because functionality and attributes vary per cloud provider, Terraform requires some sort of database to map Terraform configuration to resources existing.
-For mapping configuration to resources in the real world, Terraform uses its own state structure.
+Because functionality and attributes vary per cloud provider, Terraform requires some sort of database to map Terraform configuration to existing resources.
+Terraform uses its own state structure to map configuration to resources in the real world.

 For example, if a resource `"aws_instance" "example"` exists in the configuration, Terraform uses this map to know that instance `i-abcd1234` is represented by that resource.

 #### Metadata

-Terraform builds a graph of the resources, and parallelizes the creation and modification of any non-dependent resources.
+Terraform builds a graph of the resources and parallelizes creating and modifying any non-dependent resources.
 Because of this, Terraform builds infrastructure as efficiently as possible, and users get insight into dependencies in their infrastructure.

 For example, to delete a resource from a Terraform configuration, Terraform must know how to delete that resource.
 Terraform can see that a mapping exists for a resource that is no longer in the configuration and plans to destroy.
 However, since the configuration no longer exists, the order cannot be determined from the configuration alone.
-To ensure correct operation, Terraform retains a copy of the most recent set of dependencies within the state.
-This way Terraform can still determine the correct order for destruction from the state when one or more resources is deleted from the configuration.
+To ensure correct operation, Terraform retains a copy of the state's most recent set of dependencies.
+This way, Terraform can still determine the correct order for destruction from the state when one or more resources are deleted from the configuration.

 #### Performance

 Terraform stores a cache of the attribute values for all resources in the state.
 Terraform can query providers and sync the latest attributes from all the resources.
 This is the default behavior of Terraform: for every plan and apply, Terraform will sync all resources in the state.

-For large infrastructures, users might experience rate limiting so the `-refresh=false` flag as well as the `-target` flag as a work around.
+For large infrastructures, users might experience rate limiting, so the `-refresh=false` flag as well as the `-target` flag as a workaround.

 #### Syncing

 Terraform stores the state in a file in the current working directory where Terraform was run.
-This is fine for individual use, however does not scale when there are multiple users.
+This is fine for individual use; however, it does not scale when there are multiple users.

 With a fully-featured state backend, Terraform can use remote locking as a measure to avoid two or more different users accidentally running Terraform at the same time, thus ensuring that each Terraform run begins with the most recently updated state.